Oklahoma

 • Create confusion for licensees, regulators, and legislators

-• Undermine the purpose of a national, uniform compact framework
+• Undermine the purpose of a national, uniform compact

 What Oklahoma Massage Therapists Should Do Now

-Your engagement is critical at this stage.
+Your engagement is critical.

-✔️ Learn about the original IMpact
+✔️ Learn About the Original IMpact

-✔️ Take the IMpact survey
+✔️ Take the IMpact Survey

-👉 Take the survey using the "Take Action" button below.
+Take the IMpact Survey using the button on this page.

-✔️ Send a letter opposing SB 1969
+✔️ Send a Letter Opposing SB 1969

 SB 1969 would enact a separate compact framework that does not align with the Interstate Massage Compact already adopted by other states.